The number the banks don’t want you to know

 Most major banks also don’t give you a rate quote based on a soft enquiry but impact your credit score with a hard enquiry from the outset.

-At SocietyOne the higher your credit rating the lower your rate.
-Our rate quotes use a soft call to the Equifax credit bureau, rewarding your good credit and not impacting your score so that it stays good and you know where you stand!
+At SocietyOne the better your credit profile, the lower your rate.
+Our rate quotes use a soft call to the Equifax credit bureau, not impacting your credit score!